Threetangle in the XY-model class with a non-integrable field background: Model Hamiltonian

 Every decomposition is classified by two numbers, $n_0$ and $n_e$, by $(n_0,n_e)$.
 Whereas $n_0$ is the number of pure states taken from the zero-polytope, $n_e$ is the corresponding number of entangled pure states in the decomposition.
-Its tangle is given by convex combination of the corresponding density matrix: $\rho_0=\sum_{i=1}^{n_0} m_{i} \ketbra{Z_{\nu_i}} +\sum_{\eps=1}^{n_e} M_{\eps} \ketbra{T_{\eps}}$ $\Rightarrow \tau=M_\eps \tau[T_{\eps}]$, where $T_{\eps}$ are the entangled states in the decomposition and $\tau$ is the tangle.
-Any decomposition that reaches the minimum for the mixed state $\rho_0$ is an optimal decomposition.
+Its tangle is given by convex combination of the corresponding density matrix: $\rho_0=\sum_{i=1}^{n_0} m_{i} \ketbra{Z_{\nu_i}} +\sum_{\eps=1}^{n_e} M_{\eps} \ketbra{T_{\eps}}$ $\Rightarrow \tau=\sum_\eps M_\eps \tau[T_{\eps}]$, where $Z_i$ are the vertices of the zero-polytope, $T_{\eps}$ are the entangled states in the decomposition and $\tau$ is the tangle.
+Every decomposition that reaches the minimum for the mixed state $\rho_0$ is an optimal decomposition.
 The main working assumption is that optimal decomposition must continuously vary in the available parameters.
 The probability $p$ connecting both eigenstates of the density matrix is the only parameter here.

 Our approach is to first look at the minimum solution with one single pure state out of the zero-polytope, i.e. optimal $(n_0,1)$-solutions.
 This gives some insight of how these optimal decompositions behave.
 We make use of the behavior known for optimal decompositions\cite{OS04,EOSU,osterloh2016upper,osterloh2016exact,viehmann2012rescaling}.
 In the next step we tried to look whether $(n_0,2)$-decompositions optimize the result, admitting the pure state to split into two, maintaining the connecting axis the optimal $(n_0,1)$ decomposition had with the density matrix. \\ The first non-trivial result is that, what we call "brachiating states", are optimal $(n_0,1)$-decomposition.
 For this, we have analysed polytopes of the type $3^+Y/N$ as the main contributors for this model (see Fig.~\ref{fig:zero-polytope-class}).
 We list some general requirements on optimal decompositions in Appendix~\ref{app:optimal-decompositions}.